rjanapa/rjanapa/URLShortener.md

 KGS is a single point of failure.
 Have a standby replica of KGS.
 Whenever the primary server dies, the standby server can take over to generate and provide keys.<br>

 App server can cache some keys from key-DB to speed things up.
-Although, if the application server dies before consuming all the keys, one end up losing those keys.
+Although, if the App Server dies before consuming all the keys, one end up losing those keys.
 This is acceptable since there are 68B unique six-letter keys.<br>

-read(Short URL)<br>
+<b>read(Short URL)<b><br>
 ● App Tier gets request<br>
 ● Converts Short URL back to unique id<br>
 ● Sent to Cache Tier<br>